 Leeds has become the ‘data city’ of the UK.
 It is home of the award winning collaborative open data site Data Mill North managed by Leeds City Council where over 60 organisations are collaborating to publish their data.
-We’re also The pioneer node of the Open Data Institute, ODI Leeds where lots of innovation and discussion takes place with local technologists and national organisations.
+We also boast a Pioneer node of the Open Data Institute, ODI Leeds, where lots of innovation and discussion takes place with local technologists and national organisations.

 We’re creating the Leeds Office of Data Analytics where data will be shared seamlessly between organisations across the city to bring about improved outcomes and to ensure that the right services are delivered to the right people at the right time.

 We’re passionate in Leeds about open data and about the value it can bring to enrich all of our lives.
 We also recognise that better understanding of data can help us deliver improved services at lower costs.